- The Definitive Guide to B2B Content Marketing Strategy in 2026

 Connecting Content to Revenue to Maximize ROI

 Attribution is the science of assigning credit to the marketing touchpoints that led to a conversion.
-For B2B’s long sales cycles, a multi-touch attribution model is often most accurate.
+For B2B’s long sales cycles, a multi-touch attribution model (e.g., linear, time-decay, or U-shaped) is often most accurate as it gives credit to multiple content pieces a prospect engaged with over time.
 It helps you understand how a blog post read three months ago contributed to a demo request today.
-A 2026 report from the Content Marketing Institute highlights that B2B marketers who can prove ROI are over 50% more likely to secure increased budgets.
+A 2026 report from the Content Marketing Institute highlights that B2B marketers who can prove ROI are nearly 60% more likely to secure increased budgets.

 Common Content Fails and How to Avoid Them